Originally published in 2012, this blog has been updated with data from 2017 hurricanes.

-Hurricanes are one of Nature’s most deadliest and destructive storms.
+Hurricanes are one of nature’s most deadliest and destructive storms.
 After a storm hits, power crews throughout the region rush to the affected area to assist with repairing storm damage.
-Although we are only half way through the Atlantic hurricane season, which lasts from June 1st– November 30th, the United States has already experienced over $4 billion worth of damage from this season’s storms.
+Although we are only half way through the Atlantic hurricane season, which lasts from June 1st– November 30th, the combined damage of Hurricanes Harvey and Irma is estimated to cost upwards to $290 billion.
 One of the most physically damaging aspects associated with hurricanes is the amount of flying debris, which demolishes buildings, severs power lines, and eliminates power for millions of people.

 Here are some facts that illustrate the amount of destruction a hurricane can cause: